-Here are some low and no cost ideas that we are trying in Frome to cut emissions.
-Any decision to do something similar in your area is at your own discretion.
+Here are some low and no cost ideas for communities and individuals that we are trying in Frome to cut emissions.

-Solar Streets: Local installer Iddea is offering significantly discounted solar installations to local residents if we can get ten or more to sign up.
-Referrers get £100 and £50 goes towards free solar panels for YMCA’s local youth centre.
-Iddea are keen to do similar offers in other areas, email Iddea to find out more.
+Solar Streets: Local installer IDDEA is offering significantly discounted solar installations to local residents if ten or more sign up.
+IDDEA are keen to do similar offers in other areas, email IDDEA to find out more.

 Commercial Offer: companies such as Green Nation can install free solar on commercial roofs and offer building users a significant discount.